brasondo/toylogue-grammar-engine/README.md

 Raw: Hello — I'm Voidmaster and ruler of all you see.
 Ollama: (cackling) "Yes!
 I am VOIDMASTER, ruler of all you see and destroyer of hope!"

+### Symbolic Pose-to-Story Demo (toyQuy Integration)

+You can now control narrative events through **real body gestures**, using MediaPipe pose estimation to symbolically trigger story logic.

+#### Pose Estimation Demo Instructions

+1. Launch the pose detection demo:
+    ```bash
+    python -m demo.pose_demo
+    ```
+2. Use these gestures:
+    - Raise both arms → `"CAST_SPELL"`
+    - Cross arms across chest → `"DEFENSIVE_STANCE"`
+    - Rest arms at sides → `"NEUTRAL"`

+3. Symbolic events are printed in the terminal and ready to integrate into character-driven responses.

+> This module powers the **gesture → story mapping** planned in toyQuy MVP 2.5.

 ## Live App Interface

 Toylogue also includes a browser-based interface where users can: